Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Many institutions measure their performance against an index that approximates the local market.
 So they usually pay more attention to companies that are included in major indices.

 We can see that Gold Resource does have institutional investors; and they hold 46% of the stock.
 This suggests some credibility amongst professional investors.
 But we can't rely on that fact alone, since institutions make bad investments sometimes, just like everyone does.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see Gold Resource's historic earnings and revenue, below, but keep in mind there's always more to the story.

 Hedge funds don't have many shares in Gold Resource.
 There is a little analyst coverage of the stock, but not much.
 So there is room for it to gain more coverage.

 The definition of company insiders can be subjective, and does vary between jurisdictions.
 Our data reflects individual insiders, capturing board members at the very least.
 Management ultimately answers to the board.
 However, it is not uncommon for managers to be executive board members, especially if they are a founder or the CEO.

-Shareholders would probably be interested to learn that insiders own shares in Gold Road Resources Limited.
-As individuals, the insiders collectively own AU$66m worth of the AU$1.2b company.
-It is good to see some investment by insiders, but it might be worth checking if those insiders have been buying.
+Our most recent data indicates that insiders own some shares in Gold Resource Corporation.
+As individuals, the insiders collectively own US$6.2m worth of the US$178m company.
+It is good to see some investment by insiders, but I usually like to see higher insider holdings.
+It might be worth checking if those insiders have been buying.